Ombi-app/Ombi.Docs/docs/info/docker-containers.md

     }
     ```

 1. Create a "docker-compose.yml" file in the folder from step 1 with this content:
+(replace the `TZ` value with your timezone)

     ```yml
     ---
-    version: "2"
+    version: "3"
     services:
       ombi:
-        image: ghcr.io/linuxserver/ombi:development
+        image: ghcr.io/linuxserver/ombi:latest
                 container_name: ombi
         restart: unless-stopped
         environment: